SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: AMM Preliminaries

-An exchange user submits an exchange order to a liquidity pool by specifying which asset to spent---the input asset---and which to be received---the output asset.
-The user can choose to specify the quantity of either the input asset or the output asset, and the smart contract will automatically calculate the exchange rate based on the conservation function, and execute the exchange order accordingly.
-Exchange users must pay swap fees to liquidity providers for using their pools.
+A trader submits an exchange order to a liquidity pool by specifying the input and output asset and either an input asset or output asset quantity; the smart contract automatically calculates the exchange rate based on the conservation function as well as the transaction fee and executes the exchange order accordingly.